 Who can microchip your dog:

-Your dog’s microchip must be fitted by a trained professional, eg a vet.
+Your dog’s microchip must be fitted by a trained professional, for example, a vet.

 You can ask the following to microchip your dog for free:

 Your dog’s microchip is given a number, which will show up whenever your dog is scanned.